I am a postdoctoral scholar in the Marketing Department at the University of Florida's Warrington College of Business.

 A primary stream of my research focuses on moral and political polarization.
 For example, I study how social categorization shapes intergroup judgments and can amplify divisions even in the absence of strong ideological disagreement, and I examine the sources of ideological bias of opposing partisans.
 I also study how moral judgments of transgressions and misconducts affect the production and diffusion of knowledge within scientific communities.

-A second stream examines how the way people mentally represent situations influences their decisions across social and economic contexts.
-For instance, I study attributional preferences for negative outcomes, how semantic polarity impacts language processing and belief formation, and how consumers misperceive complex discount structures.
+A second stream focuses on how conceptual structures—that is, how people mentally represent situations—influence decisions across social and economic contexts.
+For instance, I study how different ways of construing agency shape attributional preferences for negative outcomes, how semantic polarity affects language processing and belief formation, and how consumers misperceive non-linear discount structures, leading consumers to choose dominated options.

 Across my work, I aim to understand how cognition interacts with complex social environments, with implications for reducing polarization, improving communication, and promoting better outcomes in social and market settings.